Ben Roethlisberger Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Matchup vs. Kansas City

-- Roethlisberger threw a touchdown pass in four of those matchups against the Chiefs, and threw multiple touchdown passes twice.
+- Roethlisberger threw a touchdown pass in four of those matchups against the Chiefs, while throwing multiple TDs against them twice.

 - Note: Roethlisberger's stats vs. Chiefs date back to 2016.

-- The 263.6 passing yards the Chiefs yield per game makes them the NFL's 25th-ranked pass defense this season.
+- The Chiefs have the NFL's 25th-ranked pass defense this season, allowing 263.6 yards per game through the air.

-- With 27 passing TDs conceded this year, the Chiefs defense is ranked 16th in the league.
+- With 27 passing TDs allowed this season, the Chiefs defense is ranked 16th in the league.

 Recent Performances

-- In last week's matchup with the Ravens, Roethlisberger completed 68.2 percent of his pass attempts for 244 yards, while throwing one touchdown with one interception.
+- In last week's outing against the Ravens, Roethlisberger racked up yards while completing 68.2 percent of his passes, tossing one touchdown with one interception.

-- Roethlisberger has 526 passing yards (175.3 ypg), completing 61.6% of his passes and tossing three touchdown passes and three interceptions over his last three games.
+- Over his last three games, Roethlisberger has racked up 526 passing yards (175.3 yards per game) while going 77-for-125 (61.6% completion percentage) and throwing three touchdowns and three interceptions.

 Roethlisberger's Pittsburgh Teammates